esonderegger/esonderegger.github.io/_posts/2012-04-08-Screening-for-musicians.markdown

 layout: post
 category: blog
 title: Screening by Audition
+intro: "<p>There have been several threads on Hacker News lately about screening applicants for progrmaming positions and what filters work as opposed to what ones don't.
+Here is a comment I posted comparing hiring programmers to classical music auditions:</p>

+<p>My field (classical music) has a similar application screening problem (lots of applicants, very few good ones).
+Our chosen screening process, the audition, is imperfect for many of the same reasons given for why puzzle solving sometimes falls short when it comes to screening for developers:</p>"
 ---
 There have been several threads on Hacker News lately about screening applicants for progrmaming positions and what filters work as opposed to what ones don't.
 Here is a comment I posted comparing hiring programmers to classical music auditions: